Part One – Discoveries:

 The final system change events in this model (upper right) are as unknown as their seminal beginnings (lower left).
 They will become known as the initial efforts bubble-up, and shared ideas spread like Whitman’s leaves of grass across the landscape of personal change.
 The bet is a simple one.
 People in small groups can pick their experience with a problem, become a never doubt organization, and build toward a system change of great value to themselves with recognized results.
 Should the malfunction be shared widely and require a more productive agency for an action, the process acquires funds.
 It encourages never doubt coalition groups to seek higher levels of investment that implies a regional area of operation.
 Finally, if the malfunction has national effects, the proposed system change will have widespread consensus agreement as it is already in place and well-practiced locally.

-The chart above suggests that system changes utilize the energy in the “never doubt” idea.
-The widespread knowledge of “never doubt” comes from the work and words of anthropologist Margaret Mead regarding cultural transformations.
+The chart above suggests that social system changes utilize the energy in the “never doubt” idea.
+The widespread knowledge of “never doubt” comes from the work and words of anthropologist Margaret Mead regarding cultural transformations or transitions.

-Therefore, the purpose of the chart (above) is one aimed at trust in our better selves.
+Therefore, the purpose of the chart (above) is to trust in our better selves.
 It lays out a belief in discovering malfunctions for two extremely well-known reasons.
-Power concedes nothing without a demand.
-The limits of tyrants are prescribed by the endurance of those whom they oppress.
+First, power concedes nothing without a demand.
+Second, the limits of tyrants are prescribed by the endurance of those whom they oppress.
 That was Douglass (1849).
 He was writing about getting more comfortable with change, even if every turn seems to be for the worse.
-Sensing the end of misery in the world is a powerful feeling and opens the mind to wonder and beauty.
+Sensing the end of misery in the world is a powerful feeling and opens the mind to wonderment and recognize beauty.

 The failures of power occur in its acquisition and thereafter in the keeping of it.
-In seeking change, it is logical to examine how the methods of public appropriations becoming private holdings.
+Thus, in seeking change, it is logical to examine how public appropriations become private holdings.
 Here are three widely known global examples:

 - Vast personal capital accumulation among a small percentage of people is now common knowledge.
 That the rate is fantastically beyond a measure of any one person’s productive capacity firmly suggests an economic malfunction worthy of analysis and action.